Weight Loss in America Today

 The second component of weight management is to increase physical activity.
 Regular physical activity is a great way to increase the amount of calories expended, and aerobic activity is one of the best.
 With aerobic activity you can burn calories and at the same time receive the cardiovascular benefits.

-The Physical Activity Guidelines for Adults is at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity physical activity a week.
-For additional health benefits, recommendations are 300 minutes of moderate-intensity per week or 150 minutes of vigorous-intensity per week.
+The Physical Activity Guidelines for Adults is at least 150 to 300 minutes of moderate-intensity physical activity a week, or 75 to 150 minutes of vigorous-intensity physical activity, or an equivalent combination of moderate and vigorous-intensity physical activity.
 Some people may need to consult with a healthcare provider before participating in physical activity.
 Activities to maximize calorie expenditure should be those that are lower intensity, but performed for a longer period of time.
 This is one reason that walking is promoted so much for individuals interested in losing weight.

 As individuals become active on a regular basis there may be an initial increase in body weight on the scales.
 This small increase is the result of a slight increase in muscle mass.
 Individuals who try to lose weight without physical activity may lose weight slightly faster at first; however, such weight loss comes not only from a loss of body fat, but also muscle mass, which is not good for overall health.